 Many retirees look to tax comparisons to help determine what they view as a retirement friendly state.
 Up until last year South Carolina would undoubtedly win that comparison – it had lower taxes in almost every category.
 However, beginning in 2014 comparing taxes between the two states is much harder, and the bottom line difference is probably not that great.
 According to the Tax Foundation, SC had the 42nd highest tax burden in the nation in 2012, whereas NC’s was 20th.
-However due to the dramatic changes in NC’s tax structure in 2014, those figures are probably not valid after that date.
+However due to the dramatic changes in NC’s tax structure in 2014, those rankings will probably get closer.

 To make a few observations, we would start by saying that the individual characteristics of your tax situation have so many ramifications that you should have someone prepare a hypothetical tax statement for you to get the real picture.
 But here are some things to consider:

 – SC has a much higher marginal tax rate, although it also has higher exemptions

 - Neither state taxes Social Security

 – The sales tax in NC is 1.25% lower than in SC, but local taxes can narrow this difference

 - Neither state has an inheritance or estate tax

 – NC has higher property taxes as a % of home value.
 But it also has a nice “circuit breaker” program for people over 65

 South Carolina has a (very high) maximum tax rate of 7% that begins at a quite low income of $14,400.
 South Carolina accepts the adjustments, exemptions and deductions allowed on your federal tax return ($24,000 for a couple filing separately).
 North Carolina’s income tax is much lower, as it was recently lowered to a flat 5.25%, and a couple receives a standard deduction of $21,500.